DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab0.md

 Close Thonny and unplug the ESP32 from the host computer.
 Plug it in again and verify the OLED display shows the same information.

 ## Next Steps
 You're ready to start building a smart thermostat.
-Start with Lab 1.
+Start with an introduction to MicroPython in [Lab 1](Lab1.md).